Shamanthms635/Financial-Dashboard/README.md

 # 💰 FinTrack – Personal Finance Dashboard

-A clean, beginner-friendly finance dashboard built with **plain HTML, CSS, and JavaScript** — no frameworks, no build tools, just open and go!
+A clean Finance dashboard built with **plain HTML, CSS, and JavaScript** — no frameworks, no build tools, just open and go!

 ---